yuezk/postcss-filter-gradient/README.md

 ## Limitions

 The IE filter gradient only support horizontal and vertical directions, and only support two colors.
-If there are more than two colors in the color stops, we only pick the first and the last one.
+So, if there are more than two colors in the color stops, we only pick the first and the last one.

 ## FAQ